CoCosNet v2: Full-Resolution Correspondence Learning for Image Translation: Experiment

 \subsection{Ablation study}

-{\bf Full-resolution correspondence.} We validate the effectiveness of full-resolution correspondence, which benefits our method in producing fine textures in the ultimate output.
+{\bf Full-resolution correspondence.} We validate the effectiveness of full-resolution correspondence, which benefits CoCosNet v2 in producing fine textures in the ultimate output.
 We explore the translation results when correspondence is established at certain level of limited resolution.
 Specifically, we vary the largest resolution, \ie the dimension of the latent space, from $64^2$ to $512^2$ and see how the performance changes.
-We evaluate the warping on Deepfashion dataset as we can regard the person image under a different pose as the exemplar as well as the ground truth.
+We evaluate the warping on Deepfashion dataset as we consider the person image under a different pose as the exemplar as well as the ground truth.
 Hence, we can measure the warping with L1, PSNR and SSIM~\cite{wang2004image}.
-The numerical results in Table~\ref{table:ablation_resolution} shows that hierarchical PatchMatch offers more accurate correspondence in high-resolution.
+The numerical results in Table~\ref{table:ablation_resolution} show that hierarchical PatchMatch offers a more accurate correspondence in high-resolution.
 The qualitative study in Figure~\ref{figure:ablation_hierarchical} shows that full-resolution correspondence captures more details, which further benefits the high-quality synthesis.

 {\bf GRU-assisted refinement.} We present a comprehensive analysis to justify the important component in our architecture, \ie GRU-assisted refinement.
-We study three variants that are different in each iteration: 1) using only PatchMatch; 2) using only ConvGRU refinement; 3) using PatchMatch assisted with convolution.
-The comparison with our full model (PatchMatch assisted with ConvGRU) are presented in Table~\ref{table:ablation_gru} numerically and Figure~\ref{figure:gru} visually.
-We can see that only adopting PatchMatch or ConvGRU produces inferior results.
-We conjecture that the reason may be 1) only PatchMatch cannot backward the gradient to the correctly matched patches, and hence get trapped in the local optimum; 2) while only ConvGRU does not consider neighborhood coherence and thus fails to preserve local textures.
-Moreover, we find that our model is better than the third variant, which demonstrates that ConvGRU plays an important role by utilizing history information.
+We study three variants that are different in each iteration: 1) using only PatchMatch propagation; 2) using only ConvGRU refinement; 3) using PatchMatch propagation assisted with convolution.
+The comparison with our full model (PatchMatch propagation assisted with ConvGRU) are presented in Table~\ref{table:ablation_gru} numerically and Figure~\ref{figure:gru} visually.
+We can see that only adopting PatchMatch propagation or ConvGRU produces inferior results.
+We conjecture that the reason may be 1) only PatchMatch propagation cannot backward the gradient to the correctly matched patches, and hence get trapped in the local optimum; 2) only ConvGRU does not consider neighborhood coherence and thus fails to preserve local textures.
+Moreover, we find that CoCosNet v2 is better than the third variant, which demonstrates that ConvGRU plays an important role in utilizing the history information.